Charity Crowdfunding Guide: How To Support Your Favourite Cause

 Three ways to help a charity

-Now that you’ve found your favorite charity or charities, you’re ready to help.
-Helping your favorite cause can take many forms, so don’t limit yourself to the standard practices.
+Now that you’ve found your favourite charity or charities, you’re ready to help.
+Helping your favourite cause can take many forms, so don’t limit yourself to the standard practices.
 If you want to help and have plenty of time, think about the following ways to raise money for charity:

 2. Hold or attend an event